Shardlow: 1840s-1950s

 However, the subsequent arrival of the Midland Railway and associated railway branches to the area in the 1840s signalled the beginning of the end; by 1861 the population had fallen to 945, of whom 136 were in the workhouse.
 By 1886 the port was virtually abandoned, yet the end only came with the formation of the nationalised British Waterways in 1947, which quickly resulted in the removal of the formal designation of Shardlow as a port.

 In 1816, a large group of parishes from Derbyshire and Nottinghamshire erected a joint workhouse to the west of Shardlow, which had required the UK Parliament to approve the "Shardlow and Wilne Poor Relief Act".
 But with an expanding number of poor people to cope with, the Union negotiated from 1834 to expand to 46 parishes encompassing a population of 29,812, ranging in population scale from Hopwell (23) to Castle Donington (3,182).
 The "Shardlow Poor Law Union" formally came into existence on 30 March 1837, governed by an elected board of 57 guardians.
 The building was enlarged by Derby-based architect Henry Isaac Stevens at a cost of £2,800 in 1838–1839, to increase its capacity to 230.

 Shardlow and Great Wilne had been included in the parish of Aston-on-Trent until 1838.
 But with the formation of the poor union, the combined parishes agreed to fund a parish church for the town, resulting in the opening of St James's Church designed by H.I.
 Stevens, so that in the following year Shardlow became a parish in its own right.

 In 1905, the workhouse started its conversion to a hospital, with new buildings to its south.
 Post World War II under the National Health Service it formally became "The Grove" hospital, which was closed in 2005 and subsequently demolished in 2007.

+In the early 1900s, Shardlow Village Hall was constructed using bricks reclaimed from demolished greenhouses in the surrounding fields.
+Run by the British Legion, the building was originally intended to be a reading room for workers.
+The hall was officially designated as the Village Hall for Shardlow residents in 1970, and is still open today.